TNC and Partners Construct Oyster Reefs in Pensacola's East and Blackwater Bays

 Project will help restore oysters to the region and supports goals of new oyster fisheries and habitat management plan.

-Ten Reefs Constructed!
+All 33 Reefs Are Constructed!

 TNC and partners announce the start of construction on the Pensacola East Bay Oyster Habitat Restoration Project to boost oyster populations in East and Blackwater Bays.
 The project is the largest scale estuarine habitat restoration undertaken by TNC in Florida—33 oyster reefs will be placed along approximately 6.5 miles of Santa Rosa County shoreline, to return oysters to a region where they thrived historically but have since declined.

 All of the planned 33 reefs are 100% constructed using more than 61,000 tons of limestone rock and recycled oyster shell.
 The first reefs were constructed in October 2021.
 In June 2022—only 8 months later—these reefs already have oysters growing on the limestone rock!
 Recreational anglers are enjoying catching redfish, spotted seatrout, mangrove snapper and other fish on the reefs.
 Check out the animated video below illustrating reefs colonizing with oysters and attracting seagrass, fish and crabs!

 Ten reefs are 100% constructed using over 27,000 tons of limestone rock and recycled oyster shell, representing over 35% of total project completion.
 Fifteen other reefs are under construction.
 The 25 reefs planned for south of Escribano Point are expected to be completed in the coming months.
 Construction will then move to the eight reefs planned in Blackwater Bay.
 Construction is occurring day or night when water levels allow for barge access.

 March 2022 Restoration Project Update